Leena-Alomar/wessam/README.md

 ---

 ## 📌 Notes
-This README highlights **individual contributions by Leena** as part of the Wessam platform project.
+This README documents the **complete individual contribution of Leena**, including **CRUD operations, AI features, analytics, system design, and documentation**, as part of the Wessam platform.